Balingian: Economy

 Majority of the residents here manage their own shophouses and individual stalls in bazaar.
 A bazaar is held every weekend selling daily necessities and agricultural produce.
 The establishment of Regional Growth Centre (RGC), Sarawak Oil-Palm Plantation (SOP), FELCRA Berhad allows the local people to involve in large scale oil palm plantations.
 Other economic activities in Balingian include: sago, rice, and coconut cultivation, fish and chicken domestication, and logging.
 Coal mining has been ongoing in the Balingian coal field.
 Balingian coal-fired power plant commenced operation since May 2019.
 It is the first plant in Malaysia to use circulating fluidized bed technology to handle various coal types.

 Under Sarawak Corridor of Renewable Energy (SCORE); an aluminium smelting plant located at about 25 km from Balingian was built.
 Offshore oil and gas is also a growth area for Balingian.

 Transport

 Road

-Coastal road has improved Balingian link to other towns.
+Coastal road has improved Balingian link to other towns, especially those who went to Mukah and Bintulu (via Kuala Tatau).

 Other utilities

 Education

-Amongst the schools available here are: SRK Parish (Parish primary school), SRB Chung Hua (Chung Hua primary school), Perpaduan kindergarten and Sedidik. kindergarten.
+Amongst the schools available here are: SRK Parish (Parish primary school), SRB Chung Hua (Chung Hua primary school), Perpaduan kindergarten, Sedidik kindergarten and the upcoming SMK Balingian.